Bauhaus (band): "Bela Lugosi's Dead"

-On the origins of the song, Murphy explained: "We'd been talking about the erotic quality of vampire movies, even if they were the Hammer horror type.
-There was this conversation about the sexuality and eroticism of Dracula.
-Danny talked about his fascination with this and the occult connotations.
-So, we carried on that conversation and made it into a song."
-Murphy also elaborated: "There's an erotic, alluring element to the vampire.
+Murphy explained: "There's an erotic, alluring element to the vampire.
 We didn't want to write an ode to Bela Lugosi, ostensibly.
 The kitsch element was his name because he was the biggest icon, yet he was the most unlikely vampire-looking person.
 So there was that Brit angle to it, but it wasn't at all negative.
 It was perfect.
 The idea of Bela Lugosi being dead or undead is classic."
-The band was initially nervous about their song due to its length as various record labels refused to issue the single due to the song being too long.
-Haskins explained the frustration the band faced with the song's length: "Danny took an acetate around all the big companies – Virgin, EMI and the rest – and they all said similar things: “This is the sort of thing I listen to at home, but it's not commercial.”
-Or: “It's way too long.
-Can you edit it down to three minutes?”
+The band was initially nervous about the song's excessive length, as it had caused several record labels to decline to issue the single.
+Haskins explained: "Danny took an acetate around all the big companies–Virgin, EMI and the rest–and they all said similar things: 'This is the sort of thing I listen to at home, but it's not commercial.'
+Or: 'It's way too long.
+Can you edit it down to three minutes?'
 Even Beggars Banquet turned us down, which is ironic because we ended up on that label."
-However, Peter Stennet of Small Wonder Records accepted and was insistent on putting out the record by favorably comparing it to Velvet Underground's single Sister Ray.
+However, Peter Stennet of Small Wonder Records agreed to release the single, favorably comparing it to the Velvet Underground's single "Sister Ray".

-The single received a positive review in Sounds, and stayed on the British independent charts for two years.
-The song received crucial airplay on BBC Radio 1 and DJ John Peel's evening show and Bauhaus were subsequently asked to record a session for Peel's show, which was broadcast on 3 January 1980.
-Murphy gave his account of the John Peel session: "We walked up to reception, passing Motörhead on their way out, and said, "Hello, we're Bauhaus and we're friends of John Peel.
-We'd like to go up please."
-Somehow, we were allowed up there and we put the record in front of him.
-After we'd all introduced ourselves, he said on air, "We’ve got Bauhaus in the studio, they're from Northampton and they have a new single out called "Bela Lugosi's Dead".
-It's nine-and-a-half minutes long and this will probably be the first and last time I'll play this."
-Then we left and went down to listen to it in the car.
-Apparently, the BBC switchboard was jammed with listeners wanting him to play it again."
+The single received a positive review in Sounds and stayed on the British independent charts for two years.
+It received crucial airplay on BBC Radio 1 and DJ John Peel's evening show.
+The band recorded a session for Peel's show, which was broadcast on 3 January 1980.
+After the band introduced themselves on his show, Peel said, "We've got Bauhaus in the studio, they're from Northampton and they have a new single out called 'Bela Lugosi's Dead'.
+It's nine and a half minutes long and this will probably be the first and last time I'll play this."
+After the initial broadcast, according to Murphy, "The BBC switchboard was jammed with listeners wanting him to play it again."
 Of the additional tracks, Classic Rock wrote that, "The rest of the material finds a band fumbling for direction, even touching on ska."